fiorotto8/Picosec_DAQ/README.md

  ### gas_function.py
 This program contains all the definition of function used in `gas.py`.
-- `log()` writes a string in the log file
+- `log()` writes a string in the log file preceded by the datetime
 - `decodeArd()` decodes Arduino response and gives back a `numpy` array of floats, cleaned of special character like "\n"
 - `toFluxdb()` creates and writes measure points in the database of inFluxdb
 - `query()` creates a inFluxdb query that allow the user to get the data back filtered by time, this function is used in `fromFlux()`
-- `readTable()` is used to read the right value from the output of the query, this function is used in `fromFlux()` -`fromFluxdb()` uses `query()` and `readTable()` to send a query to the database and to give the response back to the user.
+- `readTable()` is used to read the right value from the output of the query, this function is used in `fromFlux()`
+- `fromFluxdb()` uses `query()` and `readTable()` to send a query to the database and to give the response back to the user.
 The boolean parameter `mean` allows the user to get the mean value of the selecter quantity in the selected period of time instead of the raw table.
 To better understand how the functions work and what parameters they need consult the code itself.

 ### gas_query.py